DoubleU23/style.boilerplate/README.md

 **1.x.y** - **TBD:** release with new (final) name

 ### Roadmap
+* remove /inc path
+  * remove imports in index.styl (just import what you need!)
+* ?rename "_reset.styl" to "_preset.styl"?
 * extended README
   * migration to 1.0.0
   * more infos for MQ mixin